Table Of Contents

 • 90% say their multi-cloud strategy is already helping speed up or achieve their organization’s business goals — up from 53% in 2021 (HashiCorp State of Cloud Strategy Survey 2022)

-• 82% of organizations say they are already leveraging a multi-cloud approach, and 78% are running workloads in at least three public clouds.
+• 82% of organizations say they already leverage a multi-cloud approach, and 78% are running workloads in at least three public clouds

 State of the Cloud Report – Flexera

 That makes sense.
-When compared to building your own cloud infrastructure, SaaS allows you to deploy, run, and move data faster (and hopefully, cost-effectively).
+Compared to building your own cloud infrastructure, SaaS allows you to deploy, run, and move data faster (hopefully, cost-effectively).
 That’s not all.

 What are the benefits of a multi-cloud approach?